staberas/AI-organize/README.md

 ## v3 is now available (Now with AI features)

+Note: This AI powered version requires to have LMstudio or other compatible local LLM api.

 The new version should be *much* faster and fix a lot of bugs.
 It also comes with a some new actions, filters and options.